-(E) prepare and keep in the Town Clerk's office a book of ordinances which shall contain each Town ordinance together with a complete index of the ordinances according to subject manner; and
+(E) Prepare and keep in the Town Clerk’s office a book of ordinances that shall contain each Town ordinance together with a complete index of the ordinances according to subject manner.

 (2) Before entering upon the duties of the office, the Town Clerk shall give bond conditioned for the faithful performance of the Clerk’s duties.
 The bond shall be of a sum and with such surety as prescribed and approved by the Selectboard, and the premium shall be paid by the Town.

 (3) The Town Clerk shall be subject to this charter, a written comprehensive personnel policy, and a job description.

 (e)(1) The Town Treasurer shall perform the duties required by State statutes, this charter, and Woodford’s written comprehensive personnel policy and job description.
 He or she shall:

 (A) receive taxes, assessments, charges, and levies and maintain a record of monies collected and uncollected;

 (B) serve in the capacity of Collector of Current Taxes;

 (C) pay orders drawn on the Treasurer by officials authorized to draw orders;

 (D) promptly deposit funds coming into the Treasurer’s hands in such depositories as may be designated by the Selectboard;